Step 3 of the Student Complaints Process

-If you are dissatisfied with the result of a formal complaint made to the University, you can refer your case to the Student Ombudsman.
-The Student Ombudsman investigates whether the University has acted fairly and reasonably and ensures that matters are dealt with in a consistent and procedurally fair manner.
-The Student Ombudsman acts as a neutral arbiter, provides impartial and confidential information to students and clarifies outcomes sought.
+If you are dissatisfied with the result of a formal Step 2 complaint, you can refer your case to Step 3 of the student complaints process, in which the Student Ombudsman investigates whether the University has acted fairly and reasonably, and ensures that matters are dealt with in a consistent and procedurally fair manner.
+The Student Ombudsman may support the original decision or recommend action that will assist in the resolution of the complaint.

 WHAT IS THE STUDENT OMBUDSMAN’S ROLE?

 The Student Ombudsman is responsible for the student complaints handling regime within the University.
 This includes: